Select a year below to learn more about past speakers.

 Mona Sutphen, Milwaukee native and former Deputy Chief of Staff to the Obama Administration and adviser to the president on domestic policy and international issues, was the keynote speaker at the 2013 Transforum.
 She shared the story of her varied and intriguing career while urging attendees to “find what they’re good at” and use it to make a difference.

 Andreé Simon, President of Women for Women International - September 21, 2012 (Fall Transform)

 During the 2012 Transforum, Andrée Simon, president and COO of Women for Women International, an organization committed to helping women survivors of war transform their world, shared stories of small actions by ordinary individuals that have had a positive ripple effect and impacted women's lives across the globe.

 In 2011, Susan Retik shared information on her efforts to support widows in Afghanistan through grants and skill development provided by Beyond the 11th, which she founded after losing her husband in the World Trade Center attacks on Sept.
 11, 2001.
-To view more on the presentation, click here.

 Marie Wilson, Founder of The White House Project

 Marie Wilson, founder of The White House Project, shared information from The White House Project Report: Benchmarking Women's Leadership, which looked at 10 different sectors and provided concrete solutions from experts in each for improving women's leadership.
 To learn more about her presentation, click here.